manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 The *boolean* type has only two possible values, `true` and `false`, and is used, as its name implies, for boolean operations.
 For example, boolean operations can result from comparing numbers: `1 == 1` will return `true`, as does `1 < 2`, while `1 == 2` and `1 > 2` will return `false`.

-We can combine multiple simple boolean expressions into a large boolean expression, by combining the simple expressions with *boolean operators*.
+We can combine multiple simple boolean expressions into larger and more complex boolean expressions by combining simple expressions with *boolean operators*.
 The boolean *and*, expressed with `&&`, results in `true` if both sides of the expression are themselves `true`:

     1 == 1 && 2 == 2